 Is agent-based or agentless file integrity monitoring software the best choice?
 The answer depends entirely on your company's priorities, risk tolerance, resources, and other key factors.
 By understanding your ability to implement a file integrity monitoring solution and other business requirements, you can select the option that is the best fit for your compliance and risk mitigation needs.

 CimTrak is a best-of-class alternative to other file integrity monitoring software.
-This agent-based solution offers truly unique functionality, including the ability to fully resolve negative changes to critical files.
-To see CimTrak in action, schedule a demo, or download our Definitive Guide to File Integrity Monitoring today.
+This agent-based solution offers truly unique functionality, including fully resolving negative changes to critical files.
+To see CimTrak in action, schedule a demo or download our Definitive Guide to File Integrity Monitoring today.

 About Cimcor